phipsgabler/probability-ir/README.md

 I think this is feasible also from the end-user perspective, because there is a difference between AD and PPL-DSLs: you can't expect every writer of a mathematical function to anticipate it being used in AD code by marking it as @differentiable or whatever.
 But you can expect that from the writer of a probabilistic model, because non-standard evaluation in some form is inherently part of the whole probabilistic programming approach.

 # Single static sampling form

+As far as I see it, the lowest common denominator of all PPLs consists of

+1. General Julia code: this can most conveniently be represented like normal Julia IR with SSA statements, branches, and blocks
+2. "Sampling statements": tildes, or assumptions/observations in Turing parlance, which relate names or values to distributions
+3. Variable names, which may be "complex", like containing indexing, fields, link functions, etc.

+So my idea was to just combine all that into an IR-like syntax.

 One of the nice properties of probabilistic programs is that logically, random variables already behave like SSA form -- you can only assign them once.
 But in something like Turing, assigning to "complex" ones, i.e., arrays, needs to be implemented by mutation of actual data structures, and that annoyed me a lot recently.